-What is the story you are telling??
+What is the story you are telling?
 Think about what little details you could capture to help tell the story.
 If you are talking about a recent trip to the farmers market, capture the fruit, prices, scale, and the vendors.
-All these little details, when put together tell a pretty powerful story!
+When put together, all these little details tell a pretty powerful story!

 Don’t just start in the middle of your story.
 Capture the very beginning.
 If you are going on a road trip, capture everyone packing and loading the car.
-The middle is easy to capture as that is normally where the bulk of the story is being told.
+The middle is easy to capture, as that is normally where the bulk of the story is being told.
 And don’t forget the end.
 After your fun road trip, get everyone sleeping in the car or the pure exhaustion (kids crying is great!) of the fun day!
-This is also a great way for food bloggers to share their recipes.
-Capture all the ingredients, a few photos of you preparing the food and your final photo.

-It is so easy to want to show each and everyone of your pictures that you took to help tell your story.
-Something to keep in mind is everyone doesn’t have time to look at 40 pictures you took to help tell your story.
-I’m sure they are great, but you need to learn to critique your own images and only share a few.
-As a photographer, this is hard for me and I typically over share on my personal blog, but when it comes to my Click it Up a Notch blog, I try to limit the amount of pictures per post.
+It is so easy to want to show each and every one of your pictures that you took to help tell your story.
+Something to keep in mind is everyone doesn’t have time to look at the 40 pictures you took.
+As great as they may be, you need to learn to critique your own images and only share a select few.
+As a photographer, this is hard for me, and I typically over share on my personal blog.
+I can’t always help myself!

-Looking for more photo tutorials?
+Looking for more photography tutorials?
 We’ve got plenty for you to read!

 - Rule of Thirds

 - Essential Camera Gear For Beginning Photographers - Aug 12, 2022